-Maree Morton now lives in Toowoomba, but is a face many participants would know.
-She’s lived and worked in the heart of the Channel country for many years says “because of this I believe that I am a Channel County Lady,”.
+Maree Morton now lives in Toowoomba, but is a face many participants would know, having been involved in Channel Country Ladies Day since its inception.
+Maree lived and worked in the heart of the Channel country for many years says “because of this I believe that I am a Channel Country Lady,”.

-“I would like to kept the connection I have with the Channel Country Community alive and I understand on a personal level what a Channel Country lady needs,” she says.
+“I would like to keep the connection I have with the Channel Country Community alive and I understand on a personal level what a Channel Country lady needs,” she says.

-She’s attended six events, but says Jundah 2017 was her favourite.
+She’s attended seven events, but says Jundah 2017 was her favourite.